Sufiyan11919/Semantics-in-HTML/README.md

-This repo shows the first practice challenge about learning semantic
+This repo shows the first practice challenge about learning semantics